Home Page › Blog › Do I Qualify for a Service Dog or an ESA?

 Which disabilities qualify for a service dog?

 The Americans with Disabilities Act defines a person with a disability as individuals with a physical or mental impairment that significantly limits one or more major life activities.
 These disabilities can range from physical to psychological, but the person must be regarded as an impairment and have a record of that impairment.
-Physical or mental disabilities can include diseases, visual, speech and hearing impairments, psychological conditions such as cerebral palsy, autism, epilepsy, mental retardation, and health conditions such as cancer, heart disease, diabetes, drug addiction, and alcoholism.
+Physical or mental disabilities can include diseases, visual, speech, and hearing impairments, psychological conditions such as cerebral palsy, autism, epilepsy, mental retardation, and health conditions such as cancer, heart disease, diabetes, drug addiction, and alcoholism.
 If the impairment limits activities central to everyday life, such as eating, speaking, walking, and performing manual tasks, then the person can qualify as disabled under the ADA and thus qualify for a service dog.

 Which disabilities qualify for an ESA?

 Emotional support animals perform disability-related functions focusing on providing emotional support, aiding in mental disabilities such as depression, anxiety, PTSD, and bipolar disorder.
 ESA’s focus more on mental and emotional disabilities than physical.
-While the Fair Housing Act combines emotional support animals under the term assistance animals, a person with a disability who has an ESA must be able to show a tenant that they have a mental impairment, show record of that mental impairment, and be regarded as disabled due to this impairment.
+While the Fair Housing Act combines emotional support animals under the term assistance animals, a person with a disability who has an ESA must be able to show a tenant that they have a mental impairment, show a record of that mental impairment, and be regarded as disabled due to this impairment.
 (HUD).

 Depending on the type of disability you have, both service dogs and emotional support animals offer benefits and different areas of specialties.
 If you desire a service animal or emotional support animal, speak with your health professional about your options and discuss with them what opportunities will serve you best.

-14 comments
+19 comments

 Leave a Reply Cancel reply